johandry/DevSecOpsVirtualEnv/README.md

 * PenTest Toolkit
   * Nmap
   * Metasploit
+* Main Gems: Rails, Bundler, Thor
-* Packages: Git, Perl, curl, wget, Vim, EPEL Repo
+* Useful Packages: Git, Perl, Vim, curl, wget, Links, Lynx & EPEL Repo

-Only in the Vagrant box is included:
+The Vagrant box also include (not included in Docker image):
-* Docker (Only in the Vagrant box)
+* Docker
-* MariaDB (Only in the Vagrant box)
+* MariaDB

-* NodeJS (Only in the Vagrant box)
+MariaDB is not installed with Docker because if needed it is better to run a MariaDB container (i.e from [here](https://github.com/CentOS/CentOS-Dockerfiles/tree/master/mariadb/centos7)) and link them.

 ## TODO